Epiforge/Extensions/Design/direct-subscription.md

 ### One consequence worth stating: the plan and the delegate now agree

 The fast path has always compiled the **raw** lambda body while planning the **optimized** normalized tree.
-With no `Optimizer` configured — the default — those are the same expression and nothing was wrong.
-With one configured they are not, and a plan derived from a tree the delegate does not evaluate can omit a subscription the delegate depends on.
+With no `Optimizer` configured — the library's default, though *not* the test suite's, since `ExpressionObserverHelpers.Create` sets one on every observer it builds — those are the same expression.
+With one configured they are not, and planning the raw body removes the disagreement by construction.

-Planning the raw body removes the disagreement by construction.
-This was a side effect of moving the plan, not the reason for it, and it is recorded here because it changes which of the two trees is authoritative for the fast path: the one that gets evaluated.
+**How much that was worth is less than it first appears, and the earlier draft of this paragraph overstated it.** The claim was that a plan derived from a tree the delegate does not evaluate could omit a subscription the delegate depends on.
+It could omit the subscription — but if the optimizer eliminated that subexpression, the optimizer asserted the value does not depend on it, so no notification was due.
+For any semantics-preserving optimizer the old arrangement was safe, and the new one merely over-subscribes in the same case, which is also safe.
+The honest statement is that this makes the fast path's authority unambiguous, not that it fixed a defect.

 An observation is still one mechanism or the other for its whole lifetime, with no per-change re-decision and no fallback mid-life.